cs573-24s/reflections-research/week08.md

 Design Implications: Based on the findings, the study proposes design implications aimed at minimizing user dissatisfaction and enhancing the usability of chat-based LLMs.
 These implications likely focus on improving model comprehension, providing clearer user guidance, and facilitating more effective user coping strategies.

-In summary, the research contributes valuable insights into user dissatisfaction with chat-based LLMs, offering a nuanced understanding of the underlying issues and proposing practical solutions to enhance user satisfaction and overall usability.
+In summary, the research contributes valuable insights into user dissatisfaction with chat-based LLMs, offering a nuanced understanding

+Link: https://arxiv.org/abs/2311.07434of the underlying issues and proposing practical solutions to enhance user satisfaction and overall usability.